Rene Pinto Player Props: Rays vs. Astros

 - The Astros pitching staff was third in the big leagues last season with a collective 9.5 strikeouts per nine innings.

-- The righty's most recent appearance came on Sunday against the Oakland Athletics, when he went 5 2/3 innings, surrendering two earned runs while giving up only one hit.
+- In his most recent appearance on Tuesday against the Texas Rangers, the righty tossed 4 2/3 innings, giving up three earned runs while surrendering six hits.

+- In 13 games this season, the 27-year-old has amassed a 3.62 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.